iFieryGod/YUM-BLOG/README.md

 Getting Started
 From your Gitbash you can clone this address https://github.com/iFieryGod/YUM-BLOG.git and use vs code to see it in live server.
+The site can also be viewed on https://glacial-earth-69990.herokuapp.com

 <h3>Prerequisites</h3>
 Github